kauffecup/text-rpg-engine/README.md

 ### `State`

 This class maintains the gameState.
 It keeps track of the visited areas, the current areas, the players, and all fun things like that.
-It uses the `load`, `save`, and `clearSave` methods passed in from the adapter.
+It uses the `loadProm`, `save`, `clearSave`, and `entityProm` methods passed in from the adapter.

 ### `Area`